Asthma is a chronic lung disease that results in changes in the airway. These changes include:

 Medicines

 Anxiety can make asthma symptoms worse.
-Taking slow, deep breaths can help you calm down during an asthma attack.
+Taking slow, deep breaths can help you relax and calm down during an asthma attack.

 Exercise